jantman/python-wifi-survey-heatmap/README.rst

 It's possible to have ``wifi-survey`` play a sound when each measurement is complete.
 This can be handy if you're reading or watching something in another window while waiting for the measurements.

 To enable this, call ``wifi-survey`` with the ``--ding`` argument, passing it the path to an audio file to play.
 A short sound effect is included in this repository at ``wifi_survey_heatmap/complete.oga`` and can be used via ``--ding wifi_survey_heatmap/complete.oga``. by default, this will call ``/usr/bin/paplay`` (the PulseAudio player) passing it the ding file path as the only argument.
 The command used can be overridden with ``--ding-command /path/to/command`` but it must be one that accepts the path to an audio file as its only argument.
+If you launch the scan as your user or via ``sudo``, the UI & the PulseAudio client will be run as your user and work without further configuration.
+If you run as root not via ``sudo``, then additional PuseAudo configuration may be necessary.

 Inside Docker, however, this becomes quite a bit more difficult.
 Currently PulseAudio systems are supported, and this can be set up and enabled with the following steps: